 Please answer or address all of the following, which correspond to criteria 1-6 in Section III of this document (see those criteria for more details):

 What are the online components of the course?
+What percentage of the course content is online?
 What can students expect to do online that will differ from the kind of work they'll encounter in person?
 If the course is being taught in summer, describe how the course differs from its structure during the academic year.

 What is the rationale for choosing this modality?
-How does the choice of modality improve student learning?
-If applicable, how is student access improved?
-Note: Enhancing student access may only be used as rationale for summer or graduate-level courses.
+What is the intended student demographic?
+For example, for the Everett Hybrid MBA program, the intended demographic is fully employed managers living in the Everett region.
+How does the choice of modality improve student learning (which includes engagement) for the intended student demographic?

-How will the overall educational quality of the course be maintained in the alternate modality?
-In other words, in improving some learning outcomes through the alternate modality, how are you sure you are not negatively impacting other outcomes?
+How will the overall educational quality of the course be maintained or enhanced in the alternate modality?

 How are the pedagogical elements (objectives, learning activities, interactions, instructional materials, technologies, and assessments) constructed to ensure that students achieve the desired learning outcomes?
 How will student identity be confirmed for online assessments?